corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/operating/cryptoservice-configuration.md

 ## Azure KeyVault

+There are two methods of authentication when using an Azure Key Vault:
+ - authentication using certificates
+ - authentication using Azure Managed Identities

+### Authentication using certificates

+When authenticating using certificates,

-In the `node.conf`, the `cryptoServiceName` needs to be set to “AZURE_KEY_VAULT” and `cryptoServiceConf` should contain the path to the configuration for Azure KeyVault, as shown below.
+In the `node.conf`, the `cryptoServiceName` needs to be set to "AZURE_KEY_VAULT" and `cryptoServiceConf` should contain the path to the configuration for Azure Key Vault, as shown below.

 ```kotlin
 cryptoServiceName: "AZURE_KEY_VAULT"